ARTbio/GalaxyKickStart/docs/metavisitor_ansible.md

 # Re-deploying Metavisitor Galaxy on the `Target Machine`
 ----
-If you are experimented in using ansible, you may customize your Metavisitor Galaxy instance deployed with GalaxyKickstarter by editing the content of `ansible-artimed.
+If you are experimented in using ansible, you may customize your Metavisitor Galaxy instance deployed with GalaxyKickstarter by editing the content of `ansible-artimed`.

 In that case, when your changes are done, just run again the command